 <div role="form" id="contact-info" aria-label="Contact information"> <!-- form content --> </div>

 This is a form that collects and saves a user's contact information.

-form landmark identifies a region that contains a collection of items and objects that, as a whole, combine to create a form when no other named landmark is appropriate (e.g.
+form landmark identifies a region of content that contains a collection of items and objects that, as a whole, combine to create a form when no other named landmark is appropriate (e.g.

-<form>element will automatically communicate a section has a role of
+<form> element will automatically communicate a section of content as a

-formlandmark when it has an accessible name.
+form landmark, if it is provided an accessible name.
 Developers should always prefer using the correct semantic HTML element over using ARIA.

 Use the HTML

 <form> element if possible.
 The